 Almamy Suluku, born in 1820, is remembered as one of the continent’s fierce warriors.
 He ruled over the Biriwa Kingdom, one of the biggest in Sierra Leone, and managed to keep his independence for the most extended period.
 Under his regime, the Kingdom flourished in riches and wealth as Almamy engaged in the trade of gold, ivory foodstuffs, and hide.

-Hannibal of Carthage was considered one of the most prominent African warriors not only in Africa but across the globe.
+Hannibal of Carthage was considered one of the great African warriors in Africa and across the globe.
 Hannibal was from a family of fierce warriors with his dad, brother-in-law, and two younger siblings who were also notable combatants.

 Under his regime, Hannibal led his armies in conquering most of the nations that faced the Mediterranean.
 One of the famous stories of this African ruler is how he used elephants to help his soldiers cross over the Pyrenees and the Alps.
-According to many legends, all the Roman families lost at least one family member to the Hannibal militias in what was dubbed the first great war of the world.
+According to many legends, all the Roman families lost at least one family member to the Hannibal militias in what was dubbed the world's first great war.

 5. Ezana of Axum

 Ezana reigned over the Axum Kingdom during the 4th Century AD.
-The Axum kingdom covered a vast region, including modern-day Northern Ethiopia, Northern Somalia, Yemen, Djibouti, parts of Southern Saudi Arabia, and Eritrea.
+The Axum kingdom covered a vast region, including modern-day Northern Ethiopia, Northern Somalia, Yemen, Djibouti, Southern Saudi Arabia, and Eritrea.

 Ezana is revered as the first king of his region to switch to Christianity and becoming a saint of the Ethiopian Orthodox Tewahado Church.
 Besides this, he was a generous ruler who cared for the happiness of his subjects.
 Ezana also constructed various significant monuments and stelae during his regime.